-One of the most sought after flowers for weddings, the spectacular peony causes agida for many the bride and their flower arrangers.
-The huge long-lasting blooms come in dozens of shades of pink, red and white and make stunning bridal bouquets and centerpieces.
+One of the most sought-after flowers for weddings, the spectacular peony causes nervousness for many the bride and their flower arrangers.
+The huge, long-lasting blooms come in dozens of shades of pink, red and white and make stunning bridal bouquets and centerpieces.
 Our favorite flower buyer Greg (who is up to his ears in flowers 24x7x365) brings only one type of flower home to his wife… the domestically grown pink peony!

 Simply put, during August, September & October a fresh cut peony is not to be found.